Puerto Rico Film Tax credits starting at 40%

 – 40% tax credit on all payments to Puerto Rico Residents.

 – 20% tax credit on all payments to Non-Resident Talent (including stunt doubles).
 Payments made to Non-Resident Talent are subject to a 20% withholding over their PR income.

-– $100,000 minimum spend requirement per project ($50,000 for short films).
+– $100,000 minimum local spend requirement per project ($50,000 for short films and commercials).

 – No principal photography requirements (full or partial development, pre-production and post-production may qualify).
 If 50% or more of principal photography is shot in the island, development payments to Puerto Rico Residents can qualify.